-Atom

-Core Humanities Languages Open Option

-Subjects Choose 1 from Choose 1 from Choose 2 from

-Subjects • English Language and Literature • Mathematics • Science • Philosophy and Ethics • PSHCEE/RSE/ Careers • Sport Choose 1 fromGeographyHistory • French • Spanish Art and Design: Graphic Communication Business Studies Classical Civilisation Computer Science Creative iMedia Dance Design and Technology: Resistant Materials/Textile Technology Drama Engineering Extended Maths (Statistics and Further) Food Preparation and Nutrition French Health and Social Care Media Studies Music

-Philosophy and Ethics Physical Education
+Atom Core Humanities Languages Open Option Subjects Choose 1 from Choose 1 from Choose 2 from English Language and Literature Mathematics Science Philosophy and Ethics PSHCEE/RSE/ Careers Sport Geography History French Spanish Art and Design: Fine Art Art and Design: Graphic Communication Business Studies Classical Civilisation Computer Science Creative iMedia Dance Design and Technology: Resistant Materials/Textile Technology Drama Engineering Extended Maths (Statistics and Further Mathematics) Food Preparation and Nutrition French Health and Social Care Music Philosophy and Ethics Physical Education

 This pathway follows the English Baccalaureate (EBacc).
 This is not an additional qualification but is a suite of courses that are studied to GCSE and must include English, Language and Literature, Mathematics, Science, History or Geography and a language.
-Some universities view the English Baccalaureate as favourable and it may therefore help students when applying to the Russell group of universities in particular.